zorua98741/PS3-Rich-Presence-for-Discord/README.md

  ![noGame](https://i.imgur.com/lw1vMGz.png) | ![ps3Game](https://i.imgur.com/aQxcbQG.png) | ![ps2Game](https://i.imgur.com/Z5vYdog.png) | ![ps1Game](https://i.imgur.com/7qfsisz.png) |

 ## Limitations
+* __A PC must be used to display presence, there is no way to install and use this script solely on the PS3__
 * PSX and PS2 game detection depends on the name of the file
 * PSX and PS2 game detection will **not** work on PSN .pkg versions because webman cannot show those games as mounted/playing.
 * PS2 ISO game detection can be inconsistent, varying on degree of consistency by the value of "Refresh time."